Final report for GNC18-268

 Each treatment was replicated in 10 colonies.
 These replicates were split between four different apiaries.
 Two apiaries which each contained 72 colonies were managed by one beekeeper and had four treatment replicates each.
 These apiaries were in Allegan and Kalamazoo Counties, Michigan, approximately 11.5 km from each other.
 Approximately 40 km south in Cass and St. Joseph Counties, Michigan were the other two apiaries which were approximately 38 km from each other.
 These other two apiaries were managed by a different beekeeper and each contained approximately 30 colonies.
 Each of these apiaries had a single replicate of each treatment.
 Both collaborating commercial beekeepers pollinate on high bush blueberry (Vaccinium corymbosum) in May, then moved bees into holding yards from June through July 2019.
-We worked with these commercial beekeepers because in recent years commercial beekeepers across North America have observed elevated incidence of EFB in colonies which service blueberry pollination contracts (Dufour et al. 2020).
-In our system in 2019 we observed infection in over half of commercial colonies coming off blueberry pollination.
+We worked with these commercial beekeepers because in recent years commercial beekeepers across North America have reported high incidence of EFB in colonies which service blueberry pollination contracts (Dufour et al. 2020).
+In our system in 2019 we observed infection in over half of commercial colonies coming off blueberry pollination (Milbrath, unpublished).

 Colony inspections occurred every two weeks from enrollment to six weeks post-enrollment to track recovery speed.
 At each inspection, EFB infection severity was recorded as well as colony survival and queen status.
 At enrollment and at the six-week follow up, number of frames of adult bees were also recorded (Nasr et al., 1990).
 At enrollment before treatment, and at the first post-treatment inspection (four-weeks post enrollment), a sample of six nurse bees was obtained by shaking a frame of brood vigorously and scooping bees which remained on the frame.
 Nurse bees were immediately put on dry ice, then transferred to -80°C until processing.
 Nurse bee heads were weighed, and fat body size was quantified using the ether wash method, as described in Wilson-Rich 2008 (David et al., 1975; Doums et al., 2002; Wilson-Rich et al., 2008).
 Nurse bee condition can serve as early indication of colony health and help to elucidate the mechanism through which different treatments are affecting colonies (Forsgren et al. 2005; Roetschi et al. 2008).